- Exquisite African wildlife: sights and sounds

 After breakfast, last visit to the waterhole and return to Windhoek.
 Arrival at the capital before lunch.
 We will drop you at the hotel/lodge of your choice.

 Distance: around 450 km on tarred road.

 Transportation/fuel, accommodation, meals as per itinerary, national park entrance fee, tour guide for the entire tour, transfer ‚to and from’ Windhoek to the lodge/hotel after the tour.

 Not included in the tour’s price:

-Scheduled flights (bus tickets) ‚to and from’ Namibia, individually extended accommodation or additional transfers, compulsory insurance, water and drinks, alcoholic beverages, optional activities/attractions, snacks, gratuities and tips, trip extensions, personal shopping, visa to Namibia.
+Scheduled flights (bus tickets) ‚to and from’ Namibia, individually extended accommodation or additional transfers, sleeping bags on camping tours, compulsory insurance, water and drinks, alcoholic beverages, optional activities/attractions, snacks, gratuities and tips, trip extensions, personal shopping, visa to Namibia.